 What is Smart Contract Exactly?

 A smart contract, like any other contract, lays forth the parameters of a deal.
-However, unlike a typical contract, the rules of a smart contract carries out as code on a blockchain.
+However, unlike a typical contract, the rules of a smart contract carry out as code on a blockchain.
 From loans/ insurance to logistics and gaming, smart contracts allow developers to create apps that take advantage of blockchain security, reliability, and accessibility.
-This in turn provides complex peer-to-peer functionality.
+This, in turn provides complex peer-to-peer functionality.

 Smart contracts, like any other contract, spell forth the parameters of a business or agreement.
-The terms established and implemented as code running on a blockchain rather than on paper on a lawyer’s desk.
-Smart contracts build on Bitcoin’s core concept of sending and receiving money without the need for a “trusted intermediary”.
+The terms are established and implemented as code running on a blockchain rather than on paper on a lawyer’s desk.
+Smart contracts build on the top 5 cryptocurrency in India Bitcoin’s core concept of sending and receiving money without the need for a “trusted intermediary.”
 It allows secure automation and decentralization of nearly any type of agreement or transaction, no matter how complicated.
 They also provide security, stability, and borderless accessibility because they run on a blockchain like Ethereum.

 How do They Work?

-A smart contract is a business logic-encoding programme that runs on a dedicated virtual machine.
+A smart contract is a business logic-encoding program that runs on a dedicated virtual machine.
 It embeds in a blockchain or other distributed ledger.

 1: Business teams work with developers to specify the smart contract’s desired behaviour in response to specific events or circumstances.